dboddie-canonical-work/disgorged-docs/snapcraft-parts-metadata.rst

 A list of environment variable assignments that are applied during the build step, `it is exported in order which allows for later values to override (or modify) earlier values. <https://github.com/snapcore/snapcraft/pull/2322>`__

-This entry supports additional syntax, for more information refer to `Advanced grammar <snapcraft-advanced-grammar.md>`__.
+This entry supports additional syntax, for more information refer to :ref:`Advanced grammar <snapcraft-advanced-grammar>`.

 .. code:: yaml